The Southern Policy Centre was established in 2014 as the think tank for central southern England.

 The region has had little public policy focus despite facing challenges distinct from both the metropolis and other English regions.

 Our public spending per head is low though we face the triple costs of deprived urban areas, rurality and an ageing population.

 Average incomes are above the national average but this can mask sharp inequalities and high living costs.
 Our population is growing with significant migration from other parts of the UK and abroad, but there is a real conflict between the need for housing and the sensitivity of the natural environment.

 Economic development, though generally good, is uneven and constrained by shortages of skills, infrastructure and finance.

 As the cross-party think tank responding to these distinct challenges and opportunities we specialise in:

 - Devolution policy

 - Education and skills policy

 Above all, our work will always be rooted in practical policy making.
-We work with leaders in business, government at all levels and the third sector to make sure our research has real impact for southern England.
+We work with leaders in business, government at all levels and the third sector to make sure our research has real impact for central southern England.